nicklalone/IGME-689---Assembly_6502/04 - Players, Missiles, and Balls/01 - Player Sprites.md

 be executed in the amount of time it takes to draw the screen.
 The unit of time we use is cycles.

 2.1.
 CPU CYCLES IN RELATION TO SCREEN PIXELS
 The CPU clock works at a somewhat slow pace compared to the TIA.
 The TIA draws three pixels in the time it takes to execute one CPU cycle.
-A WSYNC command will halt the processor until the horizontal blank, which lasts about 20 CPU cycles, after which the electron beam turns on and begins to draw the picture once again.
+A `WSYNC` command will halt the processor until the horizontal blank, which lasts about 20 CPU cycles, after which the electron beam turns on and begins to draw the picture once again.
 Therefore the X position of the electron beam is determined like this:

-  X = (CYCLES - 20) * 3
+  `X = (CYCLES - 20) * 3`

 where CYCLES is the number of cycles that have elapsed since the horizontal blank.
 But the text I have states that registers are only read every five cycles, so the equation must be adjusted to account for that.
 For now, let's just assume that we round up to the next multiple of 15.
-The examples we use will involve RESP0, because I know the rule applies to that register.
+The examples we use will involve `RESP0`, because I know the rule applies to that register.

-If X is a negative number, a RESP0 will put player 0 on the left edge of the screen.
+If X is a negative number, a `RESP0` will put player 0 on the left edge of the screen.

 Let's look at a sample nonsense routine.